DPDK/dpdk/doc/guides/nics/mlx4.rst

 - RSS always includes L3 (IPv4/IPv6) and L4 (UDP/TCP).
 They cannot be
   dissociated.
 - Hardware counters are not implemented (they are software counters).
-- Secondary process RX is not supported
+- Secondary process RX is not supported.

 Configuration
 -------------